lilykaw/L545-B659-Final-Project/README.md

 ---

-(11/20/21)
+(11/20/21) Vocabulary consists of all words
-Results: Vocabulary uses all words in training data
+Results:

 ```
 Load 2914 training data from ./StanceDataset/train.csv